-Christopher Columbus often gets credit for discovering America, but this is despite the fact that people were already living on the continent.
+Often, Christopher Columbus is credited for the discovery of America, but the fact of the matter is that before he made his discoveries, there were already people living on the North American continent.

 When Christopher Columbus arrived in North America, he actually saw people already there.
-Those were the Native Americans.
+These people were what we now know as Native Americans.

 This lesson is provided by Onsego GED Prep.

 Christopher Columbus set foot on American soil in 1492.
 And as he arrived ashore in North America, Columbus actually saw that people already lived there.

 These people were what we now call Native Americans.
 So, even when Columbus claimed he discovered America, this was only the first time that Europeans were experiencing it.